AoDev/bard-router/documentation/docs/faq.md

 ---
 id: faq
-title: "How-to's / FAQ"
+title: How-to's / FAQ
-sidebar_label: "How-to's / FAQ"
+sidebar_label: How-to's / FAQ
 ---

 Simple solutions for challenges that one faces usually with routing.